-A child can grow up to be a strong adult when they learn how to take on challenges.
+A child can grow up to be a strong adult when they learn how to take on challenges with a positive attitude.
 Therefore, encourage your child to try new and different things.
 You could let them start by learning how to ride a bike or climb a tree.
 Let your child choose their challenges, face failure, bounce back from failure, and keep trying.
 Taking up challenges helps build confidence and a never-give-up attitude in them.

 Resilience is an important skill you should teach your child.
 This can be developed by not feeding your child with solutions constantly but by allowing them to understand a problem, think about what they can do, and solve it independently.
+Make sure that your child has enough flexibility to adapt to different kinds of changes and environments.
 Make sure that your child is flexible enough to adapt to different kinds of changes and environments.
 Here are a few strategies that you could adopt to help build resilience in your children.

 11. Budgeting and managing money

 Being money-savvy is a vital skill every individual should possess.
-Teach your child how to spend responsibly and invest for their future at an early age.
+Teach your child about money-management, how to spend responsibly, and to invest for their future at an early age.

 You could give your child a certain amount of pocket money once in fifteen days or once a month.
 If your child wishes to buy something expensive, ask them to save money and buy it.
 This practice will ensure they plan their budget, save before spending, and not indulge in impulsive buying.

 It is vital to teach your child the importance of health and personal hygiene from a very young age.
 Teach them the importance of brushing their teeth twice a day, washing their hands, taking a bath, and eating healthy.

 Also, discuss the different types of food based on your child’s interests.
 For instance, if your child likes taking care of their hair, talk about foods that contain proteins and potassium.
 If your child loves physical activity and sports, talk about foods that increase stability and stamina.